 Local natives impacted by search for Boston bombing suspect

-A number of people from the Berks County and Lehigh Valley regions, who now live in Boston, are finding themselves prisoners in their own homes as police search for the marathon bombing suspect.
+A number of people with ties to Berks County are finding themselves prisoners in their own Boston-area homes as police search for the marathon bombing suspect.

 Nancy Hoover, her husband Russ, a Laureldale native, and their two daughters, were actually in Berks County to visit loved ones when the bombings at the Boston Marathon happened Monday.
 They returned to their home in the Boston suburb of Watertown around 6 p.m.
 Thursday, just before a long night of violence involving the two bombing suspects began.

 "Suddenly around 1:00 in the morning, between 1:00 and 1:30, I started hearing about 50 to 100 shots.
 It sounded like fireworks, and I heard two explosions and many, many policemen heading toward Watertown," said Hoover.
 "A very scary situation at 1:00 in the morning when you don't know what is going on."